Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

-\remie{Before the second part of the algorithm, we need to obtain $T_C(N)$.
-Contracting the edges of $N_C^o$ to obtain $T_C(N)$ takes at most $O(n^2)$ time.} \remie{The second part of the algorithm requires only one pass through the network to orient all edges, as we may independently pick an orientation for each blob $B$ from the set of orientations $L_B$ with the correct root-edge (finding such orientation in the set may take $O(n)$ time).
-Hence, the second part of the algorithm only takes $O(n^2)$ time.}
+\remie{For the second part of Algorithm~\ref{alg:C_orientation}, we initially construct $N^o_C$ and $T_C(N)$.
+Orientating the cut-edges of $N$ incident to blob vertices to obtain $N^o_C$ and then contracting the unorientated edges of $N_C^o$ to obtain $T_C(N)$ takes $O(n^2)$ time.} \remie{Once this is completed, the second part of the algorithm requires only one pass through $N$ to orient its edges, as we may independently pick an orientation for each blob $B$ from the set of orientations $L_B$ with the correct root-edge (finding such orientation in the set may take $O(n)$ time).
+Hence, the second part of the algorithm only takes $O(n^2)$ time.} This completes the proof of the lemma. \end{proof}